jslefche/sem_book/docs/06-Multigroup_models.md

 In this case, there is *not* a significant difference between the two models, implying that the is no difference in the fit of the constrained model and the unstrained model, and that this constraint is valid.

 Thus, if we were to select a model from which to draw inference, we would select the third model in which $x -> y$ is allowed to vary and $y -> z$ is constrained among groups.
-It is key to note that this model also fits the data well based on the $\chi^2$ statistic; if not, then like all poor-fitting path models (multigroup or otherwise), it would be unwise to present and draw conclusions from it.
+It's key to note that this model also fits the data well based on the $\chi^2$ statistic; if not, then like all poor-fitting path models (multigroup or otherwise), it would be unwise to present and draw conclusions from it.

 This exercise of relaxing and imposing constraints is potentially very exploratory and could become exhaustive with more complicated models (i.e., one with lots of paths to potentially constrain/relax).
 Users should refrain from constraining and relaxing all paths and then choosing the most parsimonious model.
 Instead, choosing which paths to constrain should be motivated by the question: for example, we might expect some effects to be universal (e.g., temperature on metabolic rate) but not others (e.g., the effect of pesticide may vary depending on the history of application at various sites).

-It is also important to note that sample size must be sufficiently large to estimate all the parameters, but this is true for all structural equation models.
-Critically, the degrees of freedom for the model do *not* change based on the number of groups: because coefficients are estimated from independent variance-covariance matrices for each group, they do not constrain the complexity of the model per se.
+Critically, the degrees of freedom for the model do *not* change based on the number of groups because coefficients are estimated from variance-covariance matrices with the same dimensions.
+However, sample size must be sufficiently large to estimate all the parameters with minimal bias.
+While this is true for all structural equation models, it is especially true where parameters are estimated from covariances derived from different subsets (groups) that do not have the same representative as across the full dataset.

 Standardized coefficients also present a challenge.
 Because variances are likely to be unequal among groups, the standardized coefficient must be computed on a per group basis, even if the unstandardized coefficient is constrained to the global value.
-Both packages for SEM will do this automatically, so you may notice that the standardized solutions may vary even among constrained paths.
+Both packages for SEM will do this automatically, so you may notice that the standardized solutions may--and more than often will--vary even among constrained paths.

-## Multigroup Analysis using Local Estimation
+## Multigroup Analysis Using Local Estimation

 The goal of multigroup analysis using local estimation is identical to that of global estimation: to identify whether a single global model is sufficient to describe the data, or whether some or all paths vary by some grouping variable.
 The difference lies in execution: while *lavaan* is a back-and-forth manual process of relaxing and constraining paths, *piecewiseSEM* tests constraints and automatically selects the best output for your data.

-The upside is that the arduous and somewhat cumbersome process of specifying constraints is taken care of; the downside is that constraining particular paths is not possible at this time.
-This means that it is not currently possible to manually set constraints.
+The upside is that the arduous and somewhat cumbersome process of specifying constraints is taken care of; the downside is that manually constraining particular paths is not possible at this time.

 The first step in the local estimation process is to implement a model-wide interaction.
 In other words, every term in the model interacts with the grouping variable.
-If the interaction is significant, then the path varies by group; if not, then the path takes on the estimate from the global model.
-In this way, the piecewise multigroup procedure breaks down into a series of classical interaction terms.
+If the interaction is significant, then the path is free to vary by group; if not, then the path takes on the estimate from the global dataset.
+In this way, the piecewise multigroup procedure breaks down into a series of classic interaction terms: it is literally and figuratively a model-wide interaction.

-Consider our previous example: $x -> y -> z$ and the groups "a" and "b".

-In a piecewise approach, we would first model the interaction between $x \times group$, and between $y \times group$:
+Consider our previous example fitted using *lavaan*.
+In a piecewise approach, we would first model the interaction between $x \times group$ to see whether the effect of $x$ on $y$ should vary by group:

 ```r